pieeg-club/PiEEG_Kit/README.md

 # PiEEG_Kit
 PiEEG_Kit is all in one kit to easily measure and learn bioscience

+# SDK
+The SDK is located on GitHub at https://github.com/pieeg-club/PiEEG_Kit/tree/main/SDK.
+We provide Python scripts for data visualization and data saving.
+These scripts can be easily adapted for users' specific scenarios.

+# Software

 #### Pinout between Pi and PiEEG

 ![alt tag](https://github.com/pieeg-club/PiEEG/blob/main/images/pins2.bmp "spi")